BasicPrimitives/javascript/apireference/algorithms.md

  `onNewFamilyNodeCallback()`

-Callback function for cretion of new family nodes
+Callback function for creation of new family nodes

  Returns: `object` - returns new family node.

  `findLargestRoot()`

-Finds root node having largest number of nodes in its hierachy
+Finds root node having largest number of nodes in its hierarchy

  Returns: `string` - returns largest sub-hierarchy root node id.